 This device provide seconds, minutes, hours, date of the month, month, and year with leap year compensation.
 The device is memory mapped to be pointed to as software requires.
-Also, provisions for running this device include main power supply and battery operation, in order for the RTC to keep time when system is not powered up.
-A lithium battery is included, with a minimum of 10 years of operation, for configuration and clock data retention during battery changes and main battery failure.
-Accuracy is +/-2 minutes/month
+Also, provisions for running this device include main power supply and battery operation in order for the RTC to keep time when the system is not powered.
+A lithium battery is included, having a minimum of 10 years of operation, for configuration and clock data retention during battery changes and main battery failure.
+Accuracy is +/- 1 minute/week.